Zinc peroxide

-Zinc peroxide (ZnO2) appears as a bright yellow powder at room temperature.
+Zinc peroxide (ZnO2) is a chemical compound of zinc that appears as a bright yellow powder at room temperature.
 It was historically used as a surgical antiseptic.
 More recently zinc peroxide has also been used as an oxidant in explosives and pyrotechnic mixtures.
 Its properties have been described as a transition between ionic and covalent peroxides.

+Preparation and structure

 Zinc peroxide can be synthesized through the reaction of zinc chloride and hydrogen peroxide.

-Preparation

-Zinc hydroxide is reacted with a mixture of hydrochloric acid and hydrogen peroxide and precipitated with sodium hydroxide also containing hydrogen peroxide to ensure a higher yield of zinc peroxide.
-Unlike in the preparation of copper peroxide, the zinc ion does not cause the peroxide to decompose.

-Applications

-Since the 1930s zinc peroxide has been applied in a variety of settings, from medicine to aesthetics and even fireworks.
+According to X-ray crystallography, the compound consists of octahedral Zn(II) centers bonded to six distinct peroxide (O22-) ligands.
+The overall motif is very similar to that for iron pyrite (FeS2).
+The structure, with intact O-O bonds, makes clear that this material is a peroxide, not a dioxide.